-Before participating in on-campus interviewing, you are STRONGLY ENCOURAGED to attend an Nittany Lion Careers orientation session.
-Only after you have registered with Nittany Lion Careers can you submit resumes, request interviews and/or schedule interviews.
+Before participating in on-campus interviewing, you are STRONGLY ENCOURAGED to attend a Nittany Lion Careers orientation session.
+Only after you have registered with Nittany Lion Careers can you submit résumés, request interviews, and/or schedule interviews.

 Please read the following sections to learn more about the on-campus interviewing program and how it would fit into your job search plan.
 Note that Behrend, University Park, Harrisburg, and Berks all have OCI positions available to you.

 Policies for Participation

 - Use of the System

 When an account is established in your name, it is for your use only.
 Sharing your account or submitting résumés for other candidates is strictly forbidden and will result in dismissal from the system.

 You MUST complete your Personal Profile.
 Some fields will be automatically filled with data.
 Email [email protected] if there are errors in fields you can’t edit.
 Without this information, you will not be notified of interview invitations or information sessions, nor be included in résumé searches conducted by employers.
 Make sure to choose Campus = Erie and College = Behrend College.